 • The date your entity began.

-Under certain circumstances, you may want to set up a DBA (“doing business as”) registration.
-Companies set up a DBA when the name they’re doing business as is different from the legal business name.
+Under certain circumstances, you may want to set up a DBA (doing business as) registration.
+Companies set up a DBA when the name they're doing business as differs from the legal business name.

-You’ll fill out the form to apply for a DBA in the state your business is located in.
-And multiple companies can use the same DBA in a single state, so you have more leeway as to the name you choose.
+You'll fill out the form to apply for a DBA in the state where your small business is located.
+Multiple companies can use the same DBA in a single state, so you have more leeway for the name you choose.

 It's a good idea to take the extra step and apply for a federal trademark.
 A trademark protects your business name at the national level, not just the state level.
 If you have a trademark, this prevents other companies from using your business name.

-If someone does use your business’s name, they’ll be subject to trademark infringement laws.
-You can apply online at the United States Patent and Trademark Office to get started.
+If someone does use your business's name, they're subject to trademark infringement laws.
+You can apply online at the U. S. Patent and Trademark Office (USPTO) to get started.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.